KeyboardKit/KeyboardKitPro/README.md

 ## About KeyboardKit Pro

-[KeyboardKit][KeyboardKit] is a Swift SDK that lets you create fully customizable [keyboard extensions][About] in a few lines of code, using SwiftUI.
-It extends Apple's limited keyboard APIs and provides you with a lot more functionality.
+[KeyboardKit][KeyboardKit] is a SwiftUI SDK that lets you create fully customizable [keyboard extensions][About] with a few lines of code.

+KeyboardKit Pro extends [KeyboardKit][KeyboardKit] with features like **68 locales**, autocomplete & autocorrect, a powerful emoji keyboard, AI support, app screen templates, themes, dictation support, and much more.

 <p align="center">
     <img src="Resources/Demo.gif" width="450" />
 </p>

-KeyboardKit Pro extends KeyboardKit with pro features like fully localized keyboards & services, autocomplete & autocorrect, an emoji keyboard, AI supporting capabilities, themes, dictation, and much, much more.

-Keyboard extensions can be used within all other apps on iOS, whever text input is supported.
-It's the only way for your company, product, or brand to directly interact with other apps on iOS.
+Keyboard extensions can be used within all other apps on iOS, where text input is supported.
+It's the only way for your product or brand to directly interact with other apps on iOS.
 Don't miss out!